malliina/tech.malliina.com/docs/useful-sbt-plugins.md

 sbt:app> dependencyUpdates
 ```

-You may also add sbt-updates as a global sbt plugin by creating a file `~/.sbt/1.0/plugins/sbt-updates.sbt` with the
+You may also add sbt-updates as a global sbt plugin by creating a file `~/.sbt/1.0/plugins/sbt-updates.sbt` that contains
-plugin installation line.
+the plugin installation line.
 This makes command `dependencyUpdates` available to all your sbt projects.

 Protip: To check for updates to sbt plugins, open the sbt shell and run `reload plugins` followed by `dependencyUpdates`: